Ay1tsMe/Hyprland/README.md

 ![Desktop Image](.images/swappy-20230410_131336.png) (replace with GIF)

 This repository contains an install script to set up Hyprland on a fresh **Arch-based installation.** The script installs only the essential components required to get Hyprland up and running.
 It does not include everyday use packages such as web browsers, text editors, or other utilities.
-You can also just grab the .dotfiles and use them for your hyprland DE. **Has not been tested on with a NVIDIA GPU.
+You can also just grab the .dotfiles and use them for your hyprland DE. **Has not been tested with a NVIDIA GPU.
 Your mileage may vary.**

 **Note:** This script was inspired by [SolDoesTech's HyprV2 config](https://github.com/SolDoesTech/HyprV2) and has been edited to fit my needs.